Kagura

 "god-entertainment" (Kagura) is a type of Shinto ritual ceremonial dance.
 The term is a contraction of the phrase "seat of god" (kami no kura), indicating the presence of gods (kami) in the practice.

 One major function of kagura is purifying and shaking the spirit (chinkon), involving a procession-trance process.
-Usually a female shaman will perform the dance and obtain the oracle from the god—in the setting, the dancer herself turns into god during the performance.
+Usually a female shaman will perform the dance and obtain the oracle from the god—in the setting, the dancer herself turns into the god during the performance.
 Once strictly a ceremonial art derived from "oracular divinification" (神懸, kamigakari), kagura has evolved in many directions over the span of more than a millennium.
 Today, it is very much a living tradition, with rituals tied to the rhythms of the agricultural calendar, thriving primarily in parts of Shimane Prefecture, and urban centers such as Hiroshima.

 Types of

 There are two major types of kagura: mai and odori.
 Mai consists of slow circular movement, stressing quiet and elegance, while odori consists of quick leaping and jumping, stressing activation and energy.
 The two types can be understood as two phases of kagura: mai is a preparation process for trance and odori is the unconscious trance stage.

 During mai, the female shaman, surrounded by a group of priests, holds a gohei (a ceremonial wand used to cleanse or purify) as well as sound-producing instruments and engages with circling movement to summon deities.
 Once the female shaman enters a possessed state, she switches into the spontaneous leaping movements of odori.